dave v

 They also raise more questions about their usefulness long-term.

 Tools come and go fast, and creatives have learned to be more selective with their toolkit.
-Adopting a tool means changing habits, workflows, and sometimes even their creative voice.
+Adopting a new tool can be a significant decision, especially when it could mean changing habits, workflows, or sometimes even their own creative voice.

 Identifying a Gap